hoangtk0100/app-context/README.md

 It simplifies the implementation of new services by abstracting away the complexities of component configurations, allowing developers to focus on building functionality rather than dealing with intricate configuration details.

+It was inspired by [go-micro](https://github.com/go-micro/go-micro) and [service-contex](https://github.com/viettranx/service-context)

 It provides the following features:

 - Logger component using [zerolog](https://github.com/rs/zerolog).
-- Dynamic management of environment variables and flag variables using [viper](https://github.com/spf13/viper) and it's [pflag](github.com/spf13/pflag) package (viper supports multiple configuration file formats and reading from remote config systems (etcd or Consul), and watching changes, ...).
+- Dynamic management of environment variables and flag variables using [viper](https://github.com/spf13/viper) and it's [pflag](https://github.com/spf13/pflag) package (viper supports multiple configuration file formats and reading from remote config systems (etcd or Consul), and watching changes, ...).
 - Ability to output environment variables and flag variables in `.env` format.
 - Easy integration of additional components as plugins.